-This is embarassing to admit but I have to re-learn TLS on a continuous basis.
+This is embarassing to admit but I have to re-learn Transport Layer Security (TLS) on a continuous basis.
 This post is my cheatsheet to remembering all the itty bitty details, which I’ll forgot shortly after I do whatever TLS related task I have on my plate.

 What’s The Difference Between SSL And TLS?

 The fact that I still think SSL over TLS is likely a result of my first exposure to dealing with these sorts of things was in a multi-tenant Windows web hosting environment.
 I seriously can’t believe I was able to do the things I did back then without having one iota of understanding what was going on.

 I only learned that the difference between SSL and TLS is so simple just a couple years ago.
 It boils down to this:

 - Are you expecting a secure connection because the port you’re connecting to is by definition intended to be a secure port?
 Then we’re talking about SSL.